-Lakeland Montessori Schoolhouse (the "School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act and Section 1002.33, Florida Statutes on April 9, 2001.
-The governing body of the School is a Board of Directors comprised of not less than 3 or more than 7 members elected by the existing Board members.
+Montessori Middle School, Inc. (the "School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act and Section 1002.33, Florida Statutes on June 26, 2009.
+The governing body of the School is a Board of Directors comprised of not less than three or more than seven members elected by the existing Board members.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter of the sponsoring school district, the District School Board of Polk County, Florida (the "District") and is considered a component unit of the District; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.
-The original charter became effective on July 1, 2004 for a three-year term ending June 30, 2007 and has been renewed for a period of seven years through June 30, 2014.
+The School operates under a charter of the sponsoring school district, the School District of Polk County, Florida (the "District") and is considered a component unit of the District; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.
+The charter became effective on July 1, 2010 for a four-year term ending June 30, 2014.
+The charter may be renewed for up to an additional fifteen years.
 During the term of the charter, the District may terminate the charter if good cause is shown.
+In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert back to the District.

-Criteria for determining if other entities are potential component units of the School which should be reported with the School's basic financial statements are identified and described in the GASB Codification of Governmental Accounting and Financial Reporting Standards.
+Criteria for determining if other entities are potential component units which should be reported within the School's basic financial statements are identified and described in Governmental Accounting Standards Board's (GASB) Codification of Governmental Accounting and Financial Reporting Standards, Sections 2100 and 2600.
 The application of these criteria provides for identification of any entities for which the School is financially accountable and other organizations for which the nature and significance of their relationship with the School are such that exclusion would cause the School's basic financial statements to be misleading or incomplete.
-Based on these criteria, no component units are included within the reporting entity of the School
+Based upon these criteria, no component units are included within the reporting entity of the School.